mrklimb/network_analysis_training/README.md

-# network_analysis_training
+# Network Analysis Training
 I'm learning how to use R to do network analysis.
-This repo contains the files associated with this attempt
+This repo contains the files associated with this attempt.